Austin-jc/ec-employee-project/README.md

 - If you setup via SQL script will need to run `npm install` to download the required node modules.

-5. With the database set up we can then run
+5. With the database set up, and packages installed we can then run

 ```bash
 npm run dev